fasterize/webpagetest-installation/README.md

 [String]$windows_licenceKey = "XXXXX-XXXXX-XXXXX-XXXXX-XXXXX"
 ```

-Run the script *as Administrator*.
+## Run the script *as Administrator*.

+- Create a shortcut to your Powershell script on your desktop
+- Right-click the shortcut and click Properties
+- Edit the command `powershell.exe -NoExit -f deploy-WebpagetestAgent.ps1`
+- Click the Shortcut tab
+- Click Advanced
+- Select Run as Administrator

 ## Ref :